malheiros7j/jbm-health-insurance-cross-sell/README.md

 Some Business Insights were generated during Exploratory Data Analysis that helped the CEO, the business team and the data scientist to better understand the business.
 In view of these results, the project achieved its objective of finding an assertive solution for ranking the customers in order to optimize the sales team's effectiveness to contact its customers.

+With the model in production, it is expected to be at least 2.5x more effective in getting customers to purchase the new product of auto insurance of the Insurance All Company.
+To reach about 93% of the people interested in acquiring the auto insurance is needed to reach out to only 40% of the customers in the database.

 # 10. Learning and Future Work
 **Learning**
 * This project was a Classification project with a Learning To Rank approach, since we have to order the customers based on their propensity score to purchase the new product.
 * It is extremely important to analyze the problem core so we can use the most appropriate metric to measure the performance of the model.
-In this case, we are not looking at the most "common" metrics when it comes to classification problem.
+In this case, we are not looking at the most "common" metrics when it comes to classification problems.
-* Select the most simpler model with a adequate performance is more important than making a model that is more accurate but its to complex and heavy.
+* Selecting the most simple model with adequate performance is more important than making a model that is more accurate but it's too complex and heavy.

 **Future Works**
-* Make new features that could explain more efficiently the phenonmenons of the problem.
+* Make new features that could explain more efficiently the phenomenons of the problem.
-* Use another type of encoders in the preparation of the data.
+* Use another type of encoder in the preparation of the data.
 * Try balancing data and how it impacts the performance of the model.